Medical Billing and Coding Online Training

 Demand for Medical Billing Specialists

-• An aging population with increased medical care needs
+• An aging population that requires more frequent medical care

-• The widespread use of Electronic Health Records (EHR)
+• The continued implementation of Electronic Health Records (EHRs) across healthcare systems

 Billing and Coding Certifications